0x9ONU/Obsidian-Notes/4 - Senior Year/Spring 2026/Gender/Final Paper/Identity Abuse within a Bedroom Pop Confessional -  A Media Critque of WillyRodriguezWasTaken’s Final Album.md

 It's gotta go (I love you)
 I feel so ugly (I love you)
 ```

+After the break down, the abuser’s voice tries to reconcile with the protagonist, but repeating the words “I love you” over and over again throughout the verse.
+As the voice pleads for forgiveness, the protagonist himself feeling so ugly and worthless as he is tempted to continue th

 - Along with the line “This dumb temptation” and the I love yous, this could be in reference to how many victims of sexual abuse feel like their body is worthless or ugly without that abuse.
 - He feels so ugly being without his abuser, as the I love you’s continue to trickle in through the rest of the verse